 These highlights are just a handful of the many historic and cultural gems found in the Daytona Beach area.
 From ancient Native American burial grounds to the birthplace of NASCAR, there are endless ways to keep exploration and learning fun here!

-Find the perfect place to stay in Daytona Beach — from oceanfront condos to family-friendly campgrounds, there’s something suited to your needs.
+Find the perfect place to stay in Daytona Beach — from oceanfront hotels to family-friendly campgrounds and condos, there’s something suited to your needs.
 Don’t wait — book your family’s spring getaway now!